-Under certain conditions and at certain times of the year, flies can be the best steelhead bait whether you fly fish or float fish, and flies can even out fish roe bags if you know how and when to fish them properly.
+Under certain conditions and at certain times of the year, some flies will work better and some of my best flies for steelhead can even outperform roe bags and other steelhead baits if you know how and when to fish them properly.

 The Worm Fly – The Best Fly For Steelhead

-The Steelhead worm pattern is by far my most productive steelhead and trout fly most days on the water and under most conditions.
+The Steelhead Worm pattern is by far my most productive steelhead and trout fly most days on the water and they work under most conditions.

-My favorite color is pink, however under super clear conditions, I do better on the natural brown color.
+My favorite color for steelhead is pink, however under super clear conditions, I do sometimes do better on the natural brown color.

 Red has been an excellent alternative and has caught me a lot of fish when they don’t eat the pink one.
 Purple has been good too.

-You can see in the picture that unlike many worm patterns that are tied with the hook in the middle of the fly, I tie my hook at the end of the fly and I do this for a very good reason.
+You can see in the picture that, unlike many worm patterns that are tied with the hook in the middle of the fly, I tie my hook at the end of the worm material and I do this for a very good reason.

 Tying the worm fly by the end is better because tying the fly in the middle often causes the fly to fold in half or into a “V” shape under any pulling of the line which is also known as drag, and in rivers, there is always current and always drag.

-The straight tie that I use keeps the worm straighter which gives it a larger profile and gives it more wiggle action and that often means more steelhead will bite it.
+The straight tie that I use keeps the worm straighter which gives it a larger profile and also gives it more wiggle action which often means more steelhead will bite it.

 The original thought to tying the hook in the middle is so the little trout don’t grab the end of the fly and miss the hook in their mouths, but I will be honest with you here, I don’t care about catching those little fish, and those big ones don’t nibble on the ends of the fly like a little one might, the big fish suck the entire fly in like a vacuum, so missing the bigger fish is not an issue for me.

-I also don’t melt the ends of the fly like many fly tyers do, melting the ends of the fly pleases the angler, not the fish because the fish don’t care if it’s melted or not.
+I also don’t melt the ends of the fly like many fly tiers do because melting the ends of the fly only pleases the angler and not the fish.
+The truth is, the fish don’t care if it’s melted or not.
 Melting the ends is a waste of time in my opinion so I just don’t do it.

-For steelhead I use a size 8 or 10 hooks Raven Sedge hook, the Raven Specialist hook, and the Gamakatsu Octopus hook or Raven Specimen hooks, but occasionally I will use a size 12 hook for nervous fish in low gin clear water.
+For my steelhead worm flies, I use a size 8 or 10 hooks Raven Sedge hook, the Raven Specialist hook, and the Gamakatsu Octopus hook or Raven Specimen hooks, but occasionally I will use a size 12 hook for nervous fish in low gin clear water.
 I prefer the worms to be around 3.5 inches long for both steelhead and trout.

 Another great material that has lots of action is the squirmy wormy which you can get at Amazon – HERE.